 The first of the popular books were written nearby and JK Rowling found the names for many of her characters from the gravestones in this cemetery.

 With Edinburgh staying relatively cool and rainy throughout the year, you may often find yourself wanting to escape indoors.
-Helpfully, there are plenty of museums in the city center to keep you entertained when the weather turns.
+Helpfully, there are plenty of museums in the city center to keep you entertained when the weather turns:

-The National Museum of Scotland houses artifacts from throughout Scotland’s history, as well as natural history exhibits.
-Meanwhile, the Museum of Edinburgh offers a more niche look at the historic development of the local area and people.
+• The Museum of Edinburgh offers a more niche look at the historic development of the local area and people.

-Alternatively, the Edinburgh Dungeon offers a look at the more macabre side of the country’s past.
+• the Edinburgh Dungeon offers a look at the more macabre side of the country’s past.

 If museums aren’t your thing, try the Scotch Whisky Experience instead.
 Featuring a barrel ride and the opportunity to get hands-on experience in the whisky-making process, this is the perfect opportunity to learn more about one of Scotland’s most popular exports.